SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 ## 5. Footnotes

 <a id="f5"></a> Aurora Universities Network.
 (2020). *Search Queries for “Mapping Research Output to the Sustainable Development Goals (SDGs)”* v5.0.
 [Dataset]. doi:10.5281/zenodo.3817445. [↩](#Aurora)

+<a id="f11"></a> Commission on Genetic Resources for Food and Agriculture Assessments.
+(2015). *The Second Report on the State of the World’s Animal Genetic Resources for Food and Agriculture*.
+FAO. https://www.fao.org/publications/sowangr/en/

 <a id="f10"></a> FAO.
 (2004). *What is Agrobiodiversity?* in "Building on Gender, Agrobiodiversity and Local Knowledge" [Training manual]. https://www.fao.org/3/y5609e/y5609e.pdf [↩](#FAO2004)